 - IT storage;

-In this context, your personal data may be made available to webmasters, payment partners, software providers, cloud partners, our insurer and various service providers that PROTECTION UNIT SA may use in connection with the provision of its services.
+In this context, your personal data may be made available to webmasters, payment partners, software providers, cloud partners, our insurer and various service providers that PROTECTION UNIT LTD may use in connection with the provision of its services.

-If it is necessary in this context for PROTECTION UNIT SA to disclose your personal data to third parties, the third party concerned shall be required to use your personal data in accordance with the provisions of this Charter.
+If it is necessary in this context for PROTECTION UNIT LTD to disclose your personal data to third parties, the third party concerned shall be required to use your personal data in accordance with the provisions of this Charter.

-to the competent authorities (i) when PROTECTION UNIT SA is required to do so by law or in the context of legal proceedings or future legal proceedings and (ii) to safeguard and defend our rights;
+to the competent authorities (i) when PROTECTION UNIT LTD is required to do so by law or in the context of legal proceedings or future legal proceedings and (ii) to safeguard and defend our rights;

 where you have expressly consented to this, if applicable.

 In principle, we shall not transmit your personal data outside the European Economic Area (EEA).
 However, as part of the administrative management of the services offered, PROTECTION UNIT LTD may transfer your personal data to its Tunisian subsidiary, Positive Solutions, a commercial company in the form of a private limited liability company under Tunisian law having its registered office at Capitole du Lac, Rue des Lacs de Mazurie, 2nd floor, 1053 Les Berges du Lac, Tunis, VAT 1318089V/A/M/000 represented for these purposes by Mr Yves Bastin.